lvkoppen/HomeAssistantApp/README.md

 # HomeAssistantApp
-Integration of Home Assistant into a application
+Integration of Home Assistant into a mobile application